drhsqlite/fossil-mirror/www/blockchain.md

     commit Type 2 frauds.
 But let us be clear: your choice of setting does not answer the question of whether Fossil is a blockchain.)

+    If Fossil signatures prevent Type 1 and Type 2 frauds, you may wonder why they are not enabled by default.
+It is because they are defense-in-depth measures, not the minimum sufficient measures needed to prevent repository fraud, unlike the equivalent protections in a cryptocurrency blockcahin.
+Fossil provides its primary protections through other means, so it doesn’t need to mandate signatures.

-    If you’re wondering why Fossil’s current commit signing feature is not enabled by default and why it doesn’t verify signatures on commits, it is because Fossil is not itself a [PKI], and there is no way for regular users of Fossil to link it to a PKI, since doing so would likely result in an unwanted [PII] disclosure.
+    Also, Fossil is not itself a [PKI], and there is no way for regular users of Fossil to link it to a PKI, since doing so would likely result in an unwanted [PII] disclosure.
 There is no email address in a Fossil commit manifest that you could use to query one of the public PGP keyservers, for example.
 It therefore becomes a local policy matter as to whether you even *want* to have signatures, because they’re not without their downsides.

-2.  <a id="work"></a>**Work Contests.** Cryptocurrencies prevent forgery by setting up some sort of contest that ensures that new coins can come into existence only by doing some difficult work task.
+2.  <a id="work"></a>**Work Contests.** Cryptocurrencies prevent Type 2b forgeries
+    by setting up some sort of contest that ensures that new coins can come into existence only by doing some difficult work task.
 This “mining” activity results in a coin that took considerable work to create,